taw00/howto/howto-configure-swap-file-for-linux.md

 the memory pool available?
 It could destabilize your application and maybe your system.

-This situation is resolved by setting aside harddrive space to serve as a "swap disk".
-This allows the operating system to artificially increase the RAM avialable to that application.
+This situation is resolved by setting aside hard drive space to serve as a "swap disk".
+This allows the operating system to artificially increase the RAM available to that application.
 Remember though, that swap space is not a replacement for RAM.
 If the system continually runs out of RAM, you don't have enough RAM (or something else is wrong).
 Swap is "emergency memory".